Politics of England: United Kingdom Parliament representation of England

-The Parliament of the United Kingdom is located at Westminster in London.
+The Parliament of the United Kingdom is seated at Westminster in London.

 House of Commons

 English members of parliament are elected at the same time as those for the rest of the UK.
 There are 533 English constituencies.
 Because of their large number, they form an inbuilt majority in the House of Commons.
-Even though Clause 81 of the Scotland Act 1998 equalised the English and Scottish electoral quota, and thereby reduced the number of Scottish members in the House of Commons from 72 to 59 MPs.
+Clause 81 of the Scotland Act 1998 equalised the English and Scottish electoral quota, and thereby reduced the number of Scottish members in the House of Commons from 72 to 59.

-There is no English Grand Committee, however there is a Regional Affairs Committee which every English member can attend.
-For many years an anomaly known as the West Lothian question where MPs from Scotland, Wales and Northern Ireland are able to vote on matters which only affect England only when those same issues are devolved to their own institutions and has become a major issue in recent years.
-In May 2015 the Conservative Party won an unexpected overall majority and pledged to commit to a manifesto promise to change parliamentary procedures and create a Legislative Grand Committee to give English MPs a much greater role in issues which affect only England (or England and Wales) as a solution to this issue known as "English votes for English laws" (EVEL).
-On 22 October 2015 following a heated debate in the House of Commons the Conservative Government led by David Cameron by 312 votes to 270 votes approved the proposals which came into effect immediately.
-The legislative grand committee system was abolished in July 2021.
+There is no English Grand Committee, although there is a Regional Affairs Committee which every English member can attend.
+For many years there has been an anomaly known as the West Lothian question, where MPs from Scotland, Wales and Northern Ireland are able to vote on matters which only affect England when those same issues are devolved to their own institutions.
+In May 2015 the Conservative Party won an unexpected overall majority and pledged to carry out a manifesto promise to change parliamentary procedures and create a Legislative Grand Committee to give English MPs a much greater role in issues which affect only England (or England and Wales) as a solution to this issue.
+The resulting procedures were known as "English votes for English laws".
+On 22 October 2015 following a heated debate in the House of Commons the Conservative Government led by David Cameron by 312 votes to 270 approved the proposals, which came into effect immediately.
+This system was abolished in July 2021.

 House of Lords

 The House of Lords also has an inbuilt English majority.

 Members of the House of Lords who sit by virtue of their ecclesiastical offices are known as the Lords Spiritual.
 Formerly, the Lords Spiritual comprised a majority in the House of Lords, including the Church of England's archbishops, diocesan bishops, abbots, and priors.
-After 1539, however, only the archbishops and bishops continued to attend, for the Dissolution of the Monasteries suppressed the positions of abbot and prior.
+After 1539, however, only the archbishops and bishops continued to attend, for the dissolution of the monasteries suppressed the positions of abbot and prior.
 In 1642, during the English Civil War, the Lords Spiritual were excluded altogether, but they returned under the Clergy Act 1661.

 The number of Lords Spiritual was further restricted by the Bishopric of Manchester Act 1847, and by later acts.
 Now, there can be no more than 26 Lords Spiritual in the Lords, but they always include the five most important prelates of the Church: the Archbishop of Canterbury, the Archbishop of York, the Bishop of London, the Bishop of Durham, and the Bishop of Winchester.
 Membership of the House of Lords also extends to the 21 longest-serving other diocesan bishops of the Church of England.
-The current Lords Spiritual, therefore, represent only the Church of England, although members of other churches and religions are appointed by the Queen as individuals and not ex officio.
+The current Lords Spiritual, therefore, represent only the Church of England, although members of other churches and religions may be appointed by the monarch as individuals and not ex officio.